flegaspi700/DocuNote/docs/02-testing/e2e-test-analysis.md

 **Test Expected:** "upload files or add urls" text
 **Screenshot Shows:**
 - Welcome heading: "Welcome to DocuNote"
-- Description: "Upload a TXT or PDF file and start asking questions to get insights from your document."
+- Description: "Upload documents (.txt, .pdf, .docx, .md, .csv) or add website URLs to start asking questions and get insights from your content."
 - Input field visible but disabled until files added
 - Sidebar visible with "No URLs added" and "No files added" messages